Webners1/Scroll-Swap/packages/smart-router/README.md

-# DSwap Smart Router
+# LolPad Finance Smart Router

-`@pancakeswap/smart-router` is a SDK for getting best trade routes from DSwap AMM.
+`@pancakeswap/smart-router` is a SDK for getting best trade routes from LolPad Finance AMM.

 ## Install